mbivert/auth.old/INSTALL.md

 ## Generating x509 certificate
 Use the genkey.sh script : it will generate a x509 cert/key
-pair and install it for both auth and example.
-It will also copy the certificate to example/conf/.
+pair and install it for auth, example and storexample.
+It will also copy the certificate to example/conf/auth-cert.conf and to storexample/auth-cert.conf

-See README.md:/### example\/main.go for a description of example's configuration
+See README.md:/### example\/main.go for a description of example's configuration.

+See README.md:/### storexample\/main.go for a description
+of storexample's command line options.

 ## AAS
 ### Configuration